Ollynov/ninjax/README.md

 The fact that setting up a 'boilerplate' app is still an issue:

+Some more nuanced philosophies we believe in:
+- No acronnyms (link)

 ## What is the mission of NinjaX?

 Allowing developers to both learn faster, and code more efficiently; ultimately leading to a greater growth of apps that make the world a better place.